 Fortunately, the bacteria responsible for fermenting vegetables are very tolerant to a salty, oxygen-free, acidic environment.
 This means, creating an ideal environment for vegetable fermentation is as simple as adding salt to water for a simple saline solution.
 Fermentation in initiated by Leuconostoc mesenteroides, a bacteria that thrives in a salty bath.
 It feeds on the carbohydrates in vegetables to produce lactic acid and carbon dioxide.
 The lactic acid increases the acidity of the bath which enables other species of Lactobacillus to start growing and feeding on carbohydrates as well.
 As the fermentation process proceeds forward, oxygen in the water is replaced by carbon dioxide.
 The leuconostoc and lactobacillus bacteria thrive in this high-acid, oxygen-free environment while oxygen-loving bacteria responsible for decomposition cannot survive.
 The lack of oxygen also prevents the vegetables from oxidizing and changing color or texture significantly.

 Over time, the environment in the vegetable ferment is changing and so is the bacteria concentration.
 As mentioned, L. mesenteroides is the bacteria that usually starts a vegetable ferment and until sufficient acidity for other bacteria to thrive is reached, only L. mesenteroides is metabolizing and reproducing.
 As acidity increases, various combinations of Lactobacillus acidophilus, L. bulgaricus, L. plantarum, L. caret, L. pentoaceticus, L brevis and L. thermophiles become active, start metabolizing and reproducing.
-Each of these bacteria thrive over different ranges of acidity, salinity and temperature.
-As each takes its turn metabolizing, it is also changing environment so other bacteria species can become active.
+Each of these bacteria thrive over different ranges of acidity, salinity, and temperature.
+As each takes its turn metabolizing, it is also changing the environment so other bacteria species can become active.
 At any given time, a vegetable ferment may contain one or all of these bacteria.

 For the fledgling fermenter, it is not important to know exactly what bacteria are active at any given time.
 What is important to know is that as the bacteria, acidity, and salinity change over time, so does the flavor.
 A young ferment where perhaps only L. mesenteroides and L. acidophilus are present may have a slightly sour flavor while retaining much of the fresh character of the vegetables.
 However, an older ferment that contains all of the bacteria species mentioned may have what is often described as a funky, sour flavor.
 A “funky, sour flavor” is not necessarily a disparaging description.
 In fact, many fermenting enthusiasts believe the funkier the better.
 However, if you are just starting out with fermentation, keep in mind that the longer a vegetable ferments, the funkier it will be.
-How funky it gets is entirely the preference of the fermenter, but the best way to dial it in, is to taste the fermentations-in-progress.
+How funky it gets is entirely the preference of the fermenter, but the best way to dial it in is to taste the fermentations-in-progress.

 All of this theoretical; biology information is fine, but the real test is applying this knowledge to start your own vegetable ferment and, more importantly, to not end up with a pile of salty, soggy, rotted vegetables.
 At its most basic, it really is as simple as pouring a saline solution over vegetables in a jar and waiting for the leuconostoc and lactobacillus to do their magic.
-There is a recipe idea and resources included in this guide.
+There are a recipe idea and resources included in this guide.
 However, there are a few important things to keep in mind when starting your own ferments.

 First, the vegetables must remain fully submerged in the saline solution.
 Exposed vegetables are probably the most common reason I have seen ferments fail.
 In fact, I looked in on a sauerkraut in my opaque crocks after five weeks.
 One little stray piece of cabbage cause a bloom of fuzzy, green, tentacled mold to start growing.
 Mold is prolific and I prefer to err on the side of caution with molds.
 The whole batch had to be pitched.
 In order to prevent the “bad” decomposing bacteria or mold or fungus from thriving, the vegetables cannot have any access to oxygen.
 There can be no stray pieces floating on the surface.
 There cannot be even a little bit peeking out through surface.
 Not only is it important to submerge the vegetable when you start, but they must also remain submerged.
 The water cannot be allowed to evaporate enough to expose the vegetables.
 If the water level drops, add more saline at the same concentration of the recipe.
 Evaporation can also be reduced with an airlock mechanism.

 The best way to keep the vegetables submerged is to weigh them down.
-There are many creative ways to weigh down ferments including using large river rocks, filling a smaller jar with saline, filling a plastic baggie with saline, buying “fermenting weights”, bags of marbles, glass paper weights.
+There are many creative ways to weigh down ferments including using large river rocks, filling a smaller jar with saline, filling a plastic baggie with saline, buying “fermenting weights”, bags of marbles, glass paperweights.
 When I got started, I found a smaller jelly-jar with marbles and saline fit perfectly inside a wide mouth jar.
-There are additonal suggestions in the recipe that follows.
+There are additional suggestions in the recipe that follows.
 Keep in mind, the brine is corrosive, so no metals for weights.
 If you cannot fit the vegetables and a weight while keeping all the vegetables fully submerged, get another jar.

 Second, do not skimp on the salt.
 Both the good and bad bacteria can tolerate salinity up to 5% by weight or more.
 It is the lactic acid that staves off the bad bacteria.
 Various recipes call for various salt concentrations.
 When I first started, I used 5-7% salinity to be on the safe side.
 Now, I regularly ferment using between 2-5% salinity.
 These percentages are calculated by weight.
 One pint of water is 16 ounces and weighs 1 pound (454 grams), so 3.2 ounces (or 90 grams) of salt is 2% salinity by weight.
 Do not use a volumetric measurement, use a scale.
 If you weigh a tablespoon of fine sea salt it weighs different than a tablespoon of course kosher salt.
 Until you are familiar with fermenting, it is best to err on the side of a little extra salt.
 It is easier to dilute the salt later than save a rotting ferment.
 If your final ferment is too salty, rinse it or dilute the brine and let it sit for 24 hours.